huohuoren4/docs/python/pytest/how_to_guides/mark.md

-# How to mark test functions with attributes
+# How to mark test functions with attributes {#how-to-mark-test-functions-with-attributes}

 By using the `pytest.mark` helper you can easily set metadata on your test functions.
 You can find the full list of builtin markers in the API Reference.
 Or you can list all the markers, including builtin and custom, using the CLI - `pytest --markers`.